felri/tech-interview-joyjet/README.md

 ```

 Observations:
-I've tested only on android because I don't have an iphone or macbook, but I tested in differents resolutions to see if everything was ok
+I've tested only on android because I don't have an iphone or macbook, but I tested in differents resolutions to see if everything was ok.

 Unit tests were done in the api and the reducer.